 Nagarkot simply is a fantastic place to spend your weekends.
 Nevertheless, this small portion of land is a gift to Bhaktapur.
 A very precious gift.

-Nagarkot is such a magnificent place to spend a morn as well as the evening.
-For that reason, it conquers virtually the best natural site of Bhaktapur.
-But, besides that, there are more things, that need to be discovered like the Nagarkot Buddhist Monastery.
+Nagarkot is a magnificent place to spend the morn as well as the evening.
+For that reason, it is called the best natural site of Bhaktapur.
+But, natural trails are not the only things that define Nagarkot.
+It has indeed some of the most beautiful spots like the Nagarkot Buddhist Monastery besides natural beauty.

-By worst luck, till today very few people get to know about this place.
+However, till today very few people know about this place.
 And they who reach out there, frantically admire the place.
-Although it is a destination, you can take it as a part of your hike.
-A place near the wilderness and the pastoral area, undoubtedly give you the abstract of hiking.
+Although it is a destination, that you can take as a part of your hike this place undoubtedly gives you the abstract of hiking.

-Furthermore, this place lies in Nagarkot Ghimiregaun Rd, Baluwapati Deupur.
+Furthermore, this place lies on Nagarkot Ghimiregaun Rd, Baluwapati Deupur.
 That means a few steps ahead of Nagarkot Tower.

 Around Nagarkot, there is also a Buddha peace park along with Nagarkot Buddhist Monastery.
 A park where you can end up hiking and breathe fresh wood air.
 The park also offers the activity of afforestation.
 And, that sounds unquestionably cool.
 Moreover, it has a pristine statue of Lord Buddha for praying.

 Nagarkot is more beautiful than it shows in the images.
-Although it has very few cultural values than other places of Bhaktapur, it covers up all that imperfections with its natural vows.
+Although it has few cultural values than the other places of Bhaktapur, it covers up all that imperfections with its natural vows.

 The Nagarkot Waterfall, Muhan Pokari, MuhanPokhari Waterfall, Jungle, and Waterfall viewpoint, these all places that are simply the grimaces of Nagarkot.
 Beautiful as always.